vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Product Funnel Analysis](images/q09_product_funnel_analysis.png)

-Insight : Although product views fluctuated across the three months, both add-to-cart rate and purchase rate improved steadily from January to March 2017.
+Insight: Although product views fluctuated across the three months, both add-to-cart rate and purchase rate improved steadily from January to March 2017.
 March recorded the strongest funnel performance, with an add-to-cart rate of 37.29% and a purchase rate of 12.64%, suggesting improved conversion efficiency from product view to purchase.

 ---